AxCommunity/Bys-PatchNotes/README.md

 ▶️ Version 1.5 (Work In Progress): ◀️

 • Do all the cleaning only if the application detects that the USB key is properly connected, otherwise, it does nothing.
+• Added a feature to detect if 'Hyper-V' is running on the machine.
+And if so it displays the name.
+• Added a feature to detect if 'BIOS' is Legacy or UEFI.
+• Added a feature to detect if 'TPM' is ON or OFF.
+• Added a feature to detect 'Processor Model'.